‘The Marines Are Coming’: Gay star’s final movie

 Though hardly a good film, The Marines Are Coming isn’t bad either.
 Many former silent film stars ended their careers with much worse.
 And it’s nice that Haines (right) left films more or less happily and found an entirely new and equally successful career as an interior decorator.

 The Marines Are Coming (1934).
-Dir.: David Howard.
-Scr.: James Gruen; from Colbert Clark and John Rathmell's story.
+Director: David Howard.
+Screenplay: James Gruen; from Colbert Clark and John Rathmell’s story.
 Cast: William Haines, Esther Ralston, Conrad Nagel, Armida, Edgar Kennedy, Hale Hamilton.

 ‘The Raven’: Early Edgar Allan Poe biopic